The-Kirby-Institute/Cascade_calculations/README.md

 - RT Gray, D Callander, S McGregor, J Hocking, H McManus, A Dyda, C Moreira, DP Wilson, B Donovan, J Kaldor, RJ Guy on behalf of the Australian STI Diagnosis and Care Cascade Reference Group.
 A population-level diagnosis and care cascade for curable STIs: The Australian Chlamydia Cascade. _In preparation_
 <br></br>
 - RT Gray et al. The Australia HIV cascade. _In preparation_
+<br></br>
+- P keen et al. The 2016 HIV diagnosis and care cascade in New South Wales, Australia: meeting the UNAIDS 90-90-90 targets. _In preparation_